 Sending a "Happy Holidays" or a "Happy New Year" greeting card to networking contacts, recruiters, and to employers you have interviewed with is another good way to connect with those who can help with your job search.

 Send an email or use a professional or social networking site (like LinkedIn or Facebook) to get in touch.
 The holiday season is a good excuse to touch base and a good time to reinforce or expand your network.

-During this time of year, it's also important to take some time for yourself and your family.
-Do relax a little and don't forget to enjoy the holiday season.
-You'll enjoy both your job search and the holidays more, and that's important for all of us, whether we are job seeking or not.
+During this time of year, it's also wise to take some time for yourself and your family.
+Relax a little and don't forget to enjoy the holiday season.
+You'll enjoy both your job search and the holidays more, and that's important for everyone, whether job seeking or not.